mui/material-ui/docs/pages/blog/mui-product-comparison.md

 #### Ideal use cases

-- User interfaces that adhere closely to Material Design
+- User interfaces that adhere closely to Material Design.
-- Internal/admin tools
+- Internal admin tools.
-- Dev teams that need to ship features in hours rather than weeks
+- Dev teams that need to ship features in hours rather than weeks.

 ### Joy UI